What is a relapse?

-- When devising safe experiments seek to move deliberately from WORRY to a PLAN and to an ACTION.
+- When devising safe experiments seek to move deliberately from WORRY to a PLAN and then to an ACTION.
 Notice how it is possible to WORRY about PARTS of a PLAN and even to worry about an ACTION before you do it.
 This can simply send you in a circle dominated by worry.
 This is termed ‘looping’ in my world.
-Seek to move forward and use any support around you to help sustain that focus; that move from worry into action.
+Seek to move forward and use any support around you to help sustain that focus; that can move you from worry into action.
 Notice how anger can actually help here!

 - Remember how easy it is to “bite off more than you can chew”.
 Planning has to decide: what is enough for you.
 What are the various ‘enoughs’ for you.
 For instance, when dealing with travel anxiety after a road traffic incident, consider the amount of time to stay behind the wheel, the time of day you will go out, the weather and road conditions and where will you go.
 How often should you go out – several times a day, or just a few times during a week?
 Only you can know that, although taking advice from a partner or friend might be wise.